Healthy Homes Assessment Woolwich

 Fines for Failing to Comply

-Beginning on July 1st, 2021, if a new or renewed tenancy is signed for a Woolwich rental property, all Healthy Homes compliance items need to be completed by the end of 90 days.
+Beginning on July 1st, 2021, when a brand new, renewed or varied contract is signed on a Woolwich rental property, all Healthy Homes compliance items must be done inside of 90 days.

 See the full details for this law.
 Residential Tenancies Act landlords responsibilities.